 - A startup company is looking to hire a new employee directly out of high school and you have decided to apply.
 Please submit a cover letter detailing the value that you can provide for this company including specifics on your own skills, talents, and past experience.

 We would like to learn more about you.
-Please tell us about yourself by completing each of these sentences in 150 characters or less.
+Please tell us about yourself by responding to the following prompts in 150 characters or fewer.

 All candidates must solicit two confidential letters of recommendation.
 Recommenders should complete the Honors Recommendation Form (PDF) and submit it.